All posts by Michael

 I have often compared managing blood sugar as a type 1 to flying a plane.
 The physical plane itself is the physical body.
 I had transformed my physical body into a stealth fighter jet.
 It wanted.
 It needed good fuel in the food I was eating.
 I needed to inject insulin but the insulin seemed to be working better.
 I needed less.
 I was personally experiencing one of the most profound yoga principles; “LESS IS MORE.”
 I was getting this at so many levels.

 My dream is to share this experience with others who are challenged by type 1 diabetes.
 Whether that be the person with diabetes, a parent, a sibling, a friend, a healthcare worker (that includes you doctors).
-They sometimes think they are special and in a group of their own.
-My father was a doctor and I have met a lot of them…so I know.

 Each day will consist of: